-The existing Johnson Street Bridge has been a recognizable landmark to Victoria’s Inner Harbour since it opened on January 11, 1924.
+The existing Johnson Street Bridge opened to the public on January 11, 1924.
 It is the third bridge crossing built at its location.

 The Strauss Bascule Company Limited, which held the patents on the design, prepared the design for the bascule spans and the operating machinery.
-Joseph Strauss later went on to design the Golden Gate Bridge in San Francisco.
 The superstructure of the bridge was fabricated in Walkerville, Ontario and contains 100 tons of steel.
-The City of Victoria Engineering Department built the sub-structure of the bridge.
-It required 10,000 cubic yards of concrete.
-The main opening span is 148 feet in length and when in the open position is balanced over a 45-foot fixed span.
-The eastern approach is spanned by a 110-foot fixed girder while the western approach has a 73-foot fixed girder.
+The City of Victoria Engineering Department built the sub-structure of the bridge with 10,000 cubic yards of concrete.

 The bridge’s original wood decking was replaced with open steel grid decking in 1966 as the original timbers absorbed rainwater, making it heavier and straining the lift mechanism.

 The Johnson Street Bridge was painted blue in 1979.

 The existing Johnson Street Bridge will remain open to vehicles, cyclists, and pedestrians until the new bridge opens to traffic in late 2015.